 When determining child support payments, Colorado considers that children should not have to adjust to a drastically different lifestyle from what they were accustomed to before their parents separated.
 In many ways, child support works to even out the income of the two households.
 However, one common reasons relationship break down has to do with financial struggles.
 Concern for the lifestyle of a child does not mean that unrealistic spending levels will be continued.

-There is significant flexibility on how a parent can use child support funds.
+Specialized divorce attorneys in Denver explain that there is significant flexibility on how a parent can use child support funds.

 Conflict over expenses